2D and 3D mapping

 The experts at L.A WWIC (TIANJIN) CO., LDT is responsible for planning and managing projects in the field of geographical information, the aerial surveying of terrain and the creation of aerial photographs and two- and three-dimensional terrain or elevation models with the appropriate GIS software.

 As an alternative to the classical photogrammetric recording of terrain surfaces, L.A WWIC (TIANJIN) CO., LDT also offers the use of LiDAR scanners (Light Detection and Ranging).
 An active sensor must be accessed to obtain information concerning the ground structure beneath overgrown surfaces.
 A laser scanner is an ideal way to do this.
 Although the information density (point cloud) is less than that for the photogrammetric recording, unlike these ground points can even be detected beneath the vegetation by registering multiple echoes with the active sensor.

 The method is particularly suitable for the field of archaeology, but also for hydrological modelling and similar applications.
 Not only digital terrain models (DTMs) can be created with the help of LiDARs, but also precise digital elevation models (DEMs).

 Drone-supported aerial photographs as the basis for 3D terrain models

 The use of drones has many advantages when creating aerial photographs for two-dimensional or three-dimensional elevation models.
-Pilots produce overlapping aerial photographs with the camera drones used by L.A WWIC.Ltd, from which three-dimensional terrain models can be produced with the help of photogrammetric analysis algorithms.
+Pilots produce overlapping aerial photographs with the camera drones used by L.A WWIC (TIANJIN) CO., LDT, from which three-dimensional terrain models can be produced with the help of photogrammetric analysis algorithms.
 Based on the 3D models, the volume of the excavation of an open-cast mine can be ascertained from dumps and other positive and negative landforms.
 Three-dimensional terrain models are also becoming increasingly important in the field of town planning or during the construction of landscapes and roads.